Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Hike, Keko (A yandere catgirl).md

 Author: Nyanako

-Compatable game version: V0.69

 First appearance: 8/18/2018

 Created in version: V0.27

+### Additional information

+Keko is a yandere catgirl (a NYANdere, so to speak).
+She feels pretty indifferent to things outside of her hobbies or her crush, and while she looks pretty innocent, she is actually a very heartless person.

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Hike%2C%20Keko%20(A%20yandere%20catgirl)%20-%20Nyanako%2C%20V0.69.student">Hike, Keko (A yandere catgirl) - Nyanako, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Hike%2C%20Keko%20(A%20yandere%20catgirl)%20-%20Nyanako.student">Hike, Keko (A yandere catgirl) - Nyanako.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---